The men and women who defend the United Kingdom and fight wars overseas.

 - The Scimitar Light Tank is a reconnaissance vehicle known for being the fastest tank on the planet.
 (If not in max speed, certainly for agility thanks to some nifty track mechanics) Armed with a 30mm RARDEN cannon, it tends to snipe off insurgents these days rather than do much scouting on account of its Cold War era thin armour.
 Very popular with troops, it will be a sad day when it is replaced by the upcoming Scout SV, described below.

 - The Stormer is a more modern one that joined later on.
+It has a lengthened chassis with an extra road wheel compared the rest of the CVRT family.
 Originally an APC, it now fulfills the role of close air defence with the wonderful Starstreak High Velocity Missile system on top.
 Due to its partial manual aiming method it is immune to all countermeasures and rips off out its launcher at a mind boggling Mach 3.5 within a half second.
 Many operators have a saying: "Starstreak doesn't fire, it just fucks off."

 - The Scorpion Light Tank.
 The UK used to maintain thousands of these things at one point.
 Essentially a Scimitar with a 76mm cannon instead of a 30mm autocannon (Or rather, the other way around, the Scorp came first) this emerged as the very first CVRT platform out of the TV-15000 prototype.
 Although good at what it did, the weapon system just became too "middle range" for today's world.
 As in, it was too powerful for low intensity but not powerful enough for high intensity and as such has now passed out of service.